 We all went to the Oxbow Public Market for dinner.
 If you are ever in Napa I would suggest getting to the market.
 It is a great place to purchase organic and sustainably-produced local food plus delicious regional specialties.
 I had some tasty gluten free tacos for dinner.
 Having to be aware of what I eat because of my diet constraints, eating out while on a trip is sometimes a challenge.
 Markets like this are always a good choice and they seem to have something for everyone if you are with a group.

-We started out our first full day in Napa early.
+I had the best nights sleep on a not only a twin mattress, but it was memory foam!
+I am definitely going to look at buying one when I get home.
+Anyway…we started out our first full day in Napa early.
 We went for a run along a local trail and it was a fabulous way to start the day.
 The trail went along rows and rows of grapes.
 The group and I ended up walking a little bit more than we wanted but we got out and did something active…which makes a trip so much more rewarding.

 After the run we had a tour of the Meritage Resort and Spa property and wow is it ever big!!
 They have an amazing pool and even a bowling alley…yes you heard me right…a bowling alley!!!
 The property has a winery (of course), a tasting room and a gorgeous spa.
 After the tour we ate our lunch on-site at Siena Restaurant.